joba-1/ElectricityMeter/Readme.md

 # Energy Meter Gateway with ESP8266

-Receive messages from IR serial interface and post them on syslog and influx
+* Receive messages from IR serial interface and post them on syslog and influx database
+* Optionally send power status (feeding to grid or high load) to WLED with UDP
+* Optionally set limit of an OpenDTU inverter via MQTT to avoid high feed to grid

 ## Hardware